prof-rossetti/intro-to-python/units/unit-0.md

 Unless you already have a text editor of choice, please install [VS Code](https://code.visualstudio.com/).
 After doing so, make sure to install and enable the [Python language extension](/notes/devtools/vs-code.md#python-syntax-auto-completion), which provides Python code syntax-highlighting and auto-completion capabilities.
 Also take some time to [customize](/notes/devtools/vs-code.md#basic-configuration) the text editor's appearance and functionality, as desired.

-### Command-line Application
+### Command-line

 Mac users who don't already have a preferred command-line application are encouraged to use the built-in Terminal application (no need to download anything, although you may want to [customize](/exercises/command-line-computing/mac-terminal-config.md) the Terminal appearance and functionality, as desired).

 Windows users who don't already have a preferred command-line application are encouraged to install [Git Bash](https://git-scm.com/downloads), which will allow Windows users to write the same unix-style commands as Mac users.

-> DISCLAIMER: Windows users who choose an alternative command-line application (such as the Command Prompt or Anaconda Prompt) are responsible for translating between unix-style commands and windows-style commands.
+> NOTE: Windows users who choose an alternative command-line application (such as the Command Prompt or Anaconda Prompt) are responsible for translating between unix-style commands and windows-style commands.
 The command-line computing exercise linked at the bottom of this document can help.

 ### Anaconda